HOME > READING

 General contraindications

 Hormone replacement therapy is a useful treatment for women experiencing menopause symptoms.
 It can help to ease many of the signature symptoms of this stage.
-Always consult with a Doctor.
+Always consult with a doctor.

 References